Hatch Chile Peppers are a key ingredient in a lot of New Mexican food

 Wander Old Town Albuquerque

 So how old is Albuquerque’s Old Town?
 Not quite as old as those in Europe but pretty old for the United States at about 300 years old.
-Old Town is the oldest section of Albuquerque dating back to 1706.

 Old Town is a colorful and pleasant spot to wander...